angelina-momin/supply-chain-logistics-network-planning/README.md

 ### 🎯 Objective:
-Develop an algorithm that efficiently plans the routes connecting factories, warehouses, and a central distribution hub.
+Develop an algorithm that efficiently plans the routes connecting factories, warehouses, and a central distribution hub such that the total length of routes is minimized, subsequently reducing fuel costs.

 ### 📌 Inputs:
 - A set of `N` factory coordinates `(x,y)`.